sky92i/Virus-Attack/README.md

 # virusattack
-Assignment of android apps devlopment course\
+Assignment of Android apps devlopment course\
-A very simple android game
+A very simple Android game written in 2020

 How to play:\
 Just tap anywhere on the screen to kill the virus.
 The game ends when the virus hits the cleaner or the left border